alessandro091972/Spring-Boot-Apache_Camel-REST-Spring-Security-Spring-Data-JPA-Bootstrap-MockMvc/README.md

-﻿# City ATM Rest Service
+﻿# City ATM Rest Service with Spring Boot, Apache Camel, REST, Spring Security, Spring Data JPA,Bootstrap, MockMvc, JDK 8

 # Overview
 Java web application that provide a REST API to view a list of ATMs in the Dutch cities.
 The web application invoke an external service to gather the data.